-With our focus on becoming more resilient in your recovery, Whole Life Recovery treats both couples and individuals contingent on needs, starting with your treatment plan, getting back into the community, and addressing your vocational goals.
-We provide a full level of care with our sister facility First Light Recovery, which focuses on Residential Mental Health care.
-Whole Life is unique in its approach to reach you at your emotional needs with the assistance of a service animal with appropriate documentation.
+With our focus on becoming more resilient in your recovery, First Light Recovery treats both couples and individuals contingent on needs, starting with your treatment plan, getting back into the community, and addressing your vocational goals.
+We provide a full level of care which focuses on Residential Mental Health care.
+First Light is unique in its approach to reach you at your emotional needs with the assistance of a service animal with appropriate documentation.

 Types of Disorders we treat: